madslundt/docker-cloud-media-scripts/README.md

 * `-e FREEUP_ATLEAST_GB` - Removing atleast this value in GB on removal (default **80**) - this is ignored if `REMOVE_LOCAL_FILES_BASED_ON` is set to time
 * `-e REMOVE_LOCAL_FILES_AFTER_DAYS` Remove local files older than this value in days (default **10**) - this is ignored if `REMOVE_LOCAL_FILES_BASED_ON` is set to space

+`--privileged --cap-add=MKNOD --cap-add=SYS_ADMIN --device=/dev/fuse \` must be there for fuse to work within the container.

 ## Setup
 After the docker image has been setup and running, Rclone and Plexdrive need to be configured.